jeremyf/take-on-development/chapters/rubygems.md

 ## Ruby-Toolbox.com

 This is a goto resource for vetting gems.
+For a given category what are the usage and maintenance stats for those gems?

 ## Gemnasium.com